Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 <details><summary>How do Service Catalog services map to API products?
 What is the relationship there?</summary>

 {% capture service_mapping %}
 Service Catalog services do not directly map to API products.
-Rather, a Gateway service can be mapped to a Service Catalog service and you can then map the Gateway service to an API product version in Service Catalog.
+Rather, a Gateway service can be linked to a Service Catalog service and you can then map the Gateway service to an API product version in Service Catalog.
 {% endcapture %}

 {{ service_mapping | markdownify }}